elementor/elementor-developers-docs/src/forms/api.md

 # Form API

 ::: danger
-This page will be deleted.
-All content will moved to specific sections.
+This page will be deleted once all content will move to specific sections.
 :::

 **[Elementor Pro](https://elementor.com/pro/)** adds new features to the core Elementor.
 The Forms API allows developers to filter content, validate data, alter webhooks, execute custom code and much more.